Winter Night Shelter Milton Keynes

 To Volunteer to help at Newport Pagnell

-To volunteer for the winter season 2017-18 you will need to book and complete a form (to be provided nearer the time).
+To volunteer for the winter season you will probably need to book and complete a form (watch out for details nearer the time).
 Contact details below.
 16 and 17 year olds can volunteer, but they require a responsible adult.
 If you are a hero and can do a few night shifts, this is always the hardest slot to fill!
 Voilunteers are expected to commit to seven Tuesdays (half the Tuesdays) on an every other week basis.
 Past experience elsewhere shows that this is a more pragmatic and feasible commitment for those who help

 - contact at Lovat Hall, Silver Street, Newport Pagnell MK18 0EJ, is David Wright, telephone 01908 618898 or email email@example.com